adashrod/eslint-plugin-sequence/src/docs/strict-camel-case.md

 default `"never"`

 Since tokens in camel case have one letter capitalized and the rest lowercase, a 1-letter word can create problems for camel case because, even following strict camel case, there could be contiguous uppercase letters, e.g. `ThisIsAClass`.
 This option allows some control over how to handle that.
+Note: when identifiers trigger an error due to this configuration, the lint rule will not provide a suggestion, because none exists.

 `"never"`: 1-letter, uppercase words are considered invalid
 ```javascript